-Owner: Incident Commander Date: Time: Roles be low will attend d only if designated and available Attendees: a orny in accongnition aria a variation ☐ Incident Commander: ☐ Planning Section Chief: ☐ Deputy Incident Commander # # # # # # # # # # # # # # # # # # # ☐ Logistics Section Chief: ☐ Operations Section Chief: ☐ Finance/Admin.
-Section Chief: ☐ Planning Section Chief: ☐ Safety Officer: ☐ Liaison Officer: ☐ Other: ☐ Information Officer: □ Other: Summary: The objectives of this meeting are Have a completed ICS 202 for Establish objectives and priorit Begin an ICS 209 Incident Sta Begin identifying all required ro Begin addressing the Incident Schedule and prepare for the m agreed upon ties for the upod tus Summary ro bles on the ICS Action Plan Ch report.
-6 207 form. necklist (A4). • nd the IAP Checklist (A4) Agenda Items: ,, The same of the sa ☐ Status Update and review the I ICS 201 Incider nt Briefing form. ☐ Determine incident priorities.
-R ☐ Establish an incident organizate mitigate the incident. tion that is capa able of meeting initial and long-term challenges required to nd complete and ICS 202 Incident Objectives form.
-They nable, Realistic, & Time Sensitive). ☐ Identify initial staffing requirement ents and begin filling out the ICS 207 Incident Organizational Chart. ☐ Identify and select incident sup on the IAP. perational period so your management team can begin work ☐ Document the incident status to o relay to all res sponding personnel.
+Owner: Incident Commander Date: Time: Roles be low will attend d only if designated and available Attendees: ion nim accom a only in accignated and available ☐ Incident Commander: ☐ Planning Section Chief: ☐ Deputy Incident Commander a ☐ Logistics Section Chief: ☐ Operations Section Chief: ☐ Finance/Admin.
+Section Chief: ☐ Planning Section Chief: ☐ Safety Officer: ☐ Liaison Officer: ☐ Other: ☐ Information Officer: ☐ Other: Summary: The objectives of this meeting are Have a completed ICS 202 for Establish objectives and priorit Begin an ICS 209 Incident Sta Begin identifying all required ro Begin addressing the Incident Schedule and prepare for the m agreed upor ties for the upor tus Summary r oles on the ICS Action Plan Ch report.
+5 207 form. necklist ( A4 ). nd the IAP Checklist (A4) Agenda Items: , ☐ Status Update and review the I CS 201 Incide nt Briefing form. ☐ Determine incident priorities.
+R Establish an incident organizate mitigate the incident. tion that is cap pable of meeting initial and long-term challenges required to and complete and ICS 202 Incident Objectives form.
+They inable, Realistic, & Time Sensitive). ☐ Identify initial staffing requirement ents and begin filling out the ICS 207 Incident Organizational Chart. ☐ Identify and select incident sup on the IAP. perational period so your management team can begin work ☐ Document the incident status to o relay to all re sponding personnel.
 Key Points: Ensure that the meeting is d ocumented / r recorded.
 (Utilize the back side of this page.)
 Define the hours of work and compared to the compared to perational peri iod.
 Utilize Incident Action Plan Ch ecklist (A4).
 Identify constraints and limitati ons.
 Clarify any staff roles and resp onsibilities.
-Determine expectations of the team for how a all communications are to be made. · s resource ordering, cost accounting, operations security, Continue to develop tasks for 0 Command and General Staff.
-Agree on division of command workload, sucl h as press and agency briefings.
+Determine expectations of the team for how a all communications are to be made. • s resource ordering, cost accounting, operations security, Continue to develop tasks for 0 Command and General Staff.
+Agree on division of command workload, suc ch as press and agency briefings.